 Tourism currently comprises about 20 per cent of GDP, with annual revenue estimated at around Bt3.3 trillion.

-This year’s foreign tourists are expected to reach 40 million, with more than 70 per cent tending to visit the country’s popular marine locations, Thon pointed out.
+This year’s foreign tourists are expected to reach 40 million, with more than 80 per cent likely to visit the country’s popular marine locations, Thon pointed out.

 This has caused several popular marine spots to become crowded with foreign tourists, and their carrying capacity having become extensively compromised, he added.